demisto/content/Packs/RubrikPolaris/Playbooks/playbook-Rubrik_Object_Context_Analysis_-_Rubrik_Polaris_README.md

-This playbook will investigate an object from the Rubrik Anomaly incident to get the Network or IT information based on the object type.
+This playbook will investigate based on the object type from the Rubrik Anomaly incident to retrieve the policy hits of the files related to the object.

 ## Dependencies